-When holidaying in Tassie, I always enjoy catching up with friends I’ve sadly left behind.
+When holidaying interstate, I always enjoy catching up with the good friends I’ve sadly left behind.
 While our kids all play together with the effortless enthusiasm that accompanies fresh friends, there’s always plenty of news to share over a hot cuppa.

 “What a nice little family you have,” everyone would gush.
 “How lucky you are to have one of each, a pigeon pair!”
 And despite my usual dependence on all things being even and balanced, our “nice little family” strangely felt a bit too little, and a bit too balanced.
 We even had two perfectly-proportional-one-of-each-gender cats.

-As I carefully stored all our pink baby clothes, followed by all our blue baby clothes, I asked my friends for their thoughts.
+As I carefully stored all our predominantly pink baby clothes, followed by all our predominantly blue baby clothes, I asked my friends for their thoughts.
 I read blogs written by mothers of three.
 And four.
 And five.
 I quizzed my mum.
 And I interrogated the handful of friends I had who had already braved the innumerable challenges of fitting three car seats across the backseat.

 And then, one morning, there it was.
 An undeniable positive pregnancy test.

-I love being a mum of three – the laughs, the chaos, the love – I wouldn’t have it any other way.
+I love being a mother of three – the laughs, the chaos, the love – I wouldn’t have it any other way.
 But let’s be quite clear… there definitely won’t be another, I’ve already turned the page.

 If you enjoyed this post, please consider sharing it on Facebook or Twitter below.